MarijQ/Household-Energy-Forecasting/README.md

 #### ***Analysis:***

-1. **Best-Performing Model:**
+## Best-Performing Model:
-   LSTM (Single) had the lowest RMSE (990.731), making it the most accurate model for predicting electricity consumption.
-Its ability to capture long-term dependencies and trends in sequential data contributed to its strong performance.
+Our LSTM (Single) model achieved the lowest RMSE of 990.731, making it the most accurate for predicting electricity consumption.
+Its ability to capture long-term dependencies and trends in sequential data contributed to this strong performance.

-2. **SARIMAX and LSTM (Sequential):**
+## SARIMAX and LSTM (Sequential):
-   - SARIMAX followed closely with an RMSE of 1231.687, benefiting from its ability to handle seasonality in the electricity data.
-   - LSTM (Sequential) also performed well (RMSE: 1178.299), though it slightly lagged behind its Single variant due to the complexity of training sequential layers effectively.
+The SARIMAX model followed closely with an RMSE of 1231.687, benefiting from its capability to handle seasonality in the data.
+Meanwhile, the LSTM (Sequential) model also performed well, with an RMSE of 1178.299, though it slightly lagged behind the LSTM (Single) due to the challenges of training sequential layers effectively.

-3. **Moderate Performance of Prophet:**
+## Moderate Performance of Prophet:
-   Prophet achieved an RMSE of 2482.880.
-While it captured seasonal trends effectively, it struggled with more complex, non-linear relationships in the data.
+Our Prophet model achieved an RMSE of 2482.880.
+While it captured seasonal trends effectively, it struggled with more complex, non-linear relationships within the data.

-4. **Least Effective Model:**
+## Least Effective Model:
-   ARIMA had the highest RMSE (4579.267) among electricity models.
-Its limitation in handling seasonal and trend variations in larger datasets led to lower accuracy compared to other models.
+The ARIMA model showed the highest RMSE of 4579.267 among all tested models.
+Its limitations in handling seasonal and trend variations in larger datasets resulted in lower accuracy compared to other approaches.

 ### ***Insights:***
 - Electricity consumption exhibited relatively stable patterns, making it easier to predict.